top of page

 Book an Assessment

-If neck pain is interfering with your ability to work, exercise, or move comfortably, our team can assess how your neck and upper body are moving and guide an appropriate care plan.
+For individuals seeking neck pain care in Oakville, a structured assessment can help guide the most appropriate care pathway.
+If neck pain is interfering with your ability to work, sleep, drive, exercise, or move comfortably, our team can assess how your neck and upper body are moving and guide an appropriate care plan.

 Book Initial Appointment